moe-abdelaziz/snapshotalyer-2020/README.md

 ## Click documentations
 https://click.palletsprojects.com/en/7.x/

 ## Packaging & creating distribution.
 Setup tools using the setup.py.
-We need to install setuptools
+We need to install setuptools.
+Users will be able to install your package using the setup.py
 pipenv install -d setuptools
+## we need to generat a wheel bdist_wheel command (an archive that let your Python code go places)
+pipenv run python setup.py bdist_wheel
+## install your dist
+pip3 install dist/snapalyser
+## Uninstall it so you can then install it using the S3 dist
+pip3 uninstall snapshotalyser